Last Updated on Dec 12th, 2023 by Heena Ganotra, 15 comments

 It is a declaration by an individual that s/he doesn’t have any COVID-19 symptoms to the best of his knowledge.
-For India travel, this form is available here by the name of ‘Air Suvidha Self-Reporting Form’.
+For India travel, this form is available official website by the name of ‘Air Suvidha Self-Reporting Form’.
 This form is to be filled mandatorily by all international travelers before the departure of their flight according to the guidelines for India travel, and even though the form is available from the New Delhi Airport website, it is applicable all over the country.

 Carrying the printout of the same is absolutely necessary as the digital copy alone wouldn’t suffice.
 For those who fill the online form but end up not carrying the printout would have to fill two self-declaration forms on arrival before clearing the immigration, leading to delays at the health screening areas at the airport.
 On submission, the form is forwarded to the Airport Health Organisation (APHO) under the Ministry of Health & Family Welfare (GOI).
 Travelers can then refer to their mail for the updated form.
 This completed form is what is to be shown at the APHO counter before proceeding for immigration.

 Many countries have come up with COVID-tracing apps to track the movements of immigrants.
 While the Arogya Setu app is compulsory in India, different apps are compulsory in other countries.
 For example – Australia has COVID Safe app, Dubai has the COVID-19 DXB Smart app, and Singapore has Trace Together.